-According to Financial Advisor Magazine, the recession and economic reality are finally sinking in.
-People are just saying “no” to insane college spending.
-This couldn’t happen a minute to soon.
+According to Financial Advisor Magazine, more and more people are just saying “no” to insane college spending.
+This is a great trend and here’s why .

 Even though 67% of us started saving for our children’s college years ago, the typical family is only going to accumulate 16% of the total cost by the time the kids go to school.
 This unhappy statistic was provided by Fidelity Investments College Savings study.
 Looking for details?